wittikay/Time-to-Payoff-TTP-/README.md

 ## Created by Karl (wittikay) Wilson

 ### Change Notes:
+- Allow for floating point numbers in interest input field.
 - Adjusted JS script to include robust validation.
 - Implemented responsive design for desktop and mobile use.
 - Significantly overhauled UI.